The Leavey Awards

 Military Essay - Adult and Youth

-Open to personnel of the Armed Forces on active or reserve duty, members of the National Guard, ROTC and JROTC.
+Open to personnel of the Armed Forces on active or reserve duty, members of the National Guard, ROTC, JROTC, NSCC and NLCC.
 Typed, doubled spaced and corrected essays should be 500 to 1,000 words in length.
 Essays must also address the given topic.
 One entry per person.

 Awards selections are determined in accordance with established procedures by a distinguished, independent National Awards jury officers from national patriotic, service and civic clubs, veterans and educational organizations.
 The jury is instructed to review the one-page summary and look favorably on current programs and projects.